 In fact, people will sometimes describe ayahuasca as ‘Mother Ayahuasca’ and claim they come into contact with ‘Mother Earth’ or ‘Mother Nature’ during the experience.
 So here again we have a correlation between the psychedelic experience and the beliefs of earth religions and animistic traditions such as Paganism.
 The indigenous cultures in South America, who have used ayahuasca for thousands of years, must look at the destruction of the Amazon rainforest with an incredible amount of sadness and disappointment.
 For these cultures, who have been convinced of the sacredness of nature through ayahuasca, the Western practice of deforestation must seem insanely disrespectful.

 But why is there this similarity between Native American religion, Paganism and the psychedelic experience?
-Some may say that all three involve access to a spirit world which the Western mode of thinking is unable to tune into.
-However, this hippie, New-Age explanation is, in my opinion, far too unrealistic.
+Some may say that all three involve access to a spirit world that the Western mode of thinking is unable to tune into.
+However, this hippie, New Age explanation is, in my opinion, far too unrealistic.
 There is a far simpler explanation which sheds light on this connection.
 The ecological messages found in Native American religion and Paganism seem to arise from intuition.

 The Native Americans, for example, who live in harmony with nature, come to realise through life experience that humans are not separate from nature but are participants.
 It is true that Native Americans and Pagans imbue nature with spirit, but I don’t think this supernatural view of nature makes their ecological outlook any less valid.
 Some academics even claim that earth religions were the very first religions, meaning that the worship of nature is, in fact, a very primitive and deeply ingrained human feeling.
 In his book, Religion and Lust (1905) James Weir argues that man’s dependence on nature for survival is the origin of early religious feeling.